deliveryhero/lymph/docs/api/components_api.rst

         Spawns a new greenlet in the greenlet pool of this component.
         If ``func`` exits with an exception, it is reported to the ``error_hook``.

-    .. method:: _get_metrics()

-        Is being called to get metrics.
-Returns an iterable or yields values of type :class:`lymph.core.monitoring.metrics.RawMetric`.

 .. class:: Componentized()